marcelwrs/oscars-tools/README.md

-# oscars-topo-gen
+# oscars-tools
-Generate OSCARS 0.6 topology files from description files
+Tools for OSCARS 0.6.